-Poland embraces the West amid Ukraine crisis after years of drifting away
+Poland embraces West amid Ukraine crisis after years of drifting away

 But tensions over refugees have started to surface publicly.

-Trzaskowski, Warsaw’s mayor, warned in an interview with The Post that the city’s services were at risk of being overwhelmed..
+Trzaskowski, Warsaw’s mayor, warned in an interview with The Washington Post recently that the city’s services were at risk of being overwhelmed.

 “In 2015, we had 300,000 to 400,000 people coming into Europe every month.
 We just had 300,000 people come into Warsaw in three weeks,” he said.
 “We want to take everyone who needs help, but how many kids can we take into schools?
 How can we do everything we can so the health system doesn’t break down in our city?”